rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 <hr>

 ### PiHole
-Block ads may cause problems, if you don't want to figure out the solution and want to disable this functionality, click "Indefinitely" button within the "Disable Blocking" submenu.
+Blocking ads may cause problems, if you don't want to figure out the solution and want to disable this functionality, click "Indefinitely" button within the "Disable Blocking" submenu.

 ![](images/pi_hole_disable_blocking.png)